lifeisstillgood/softwaremind/docs/newbook/intro.rst

   if AI can replace a manager tomorrow then software can do it today

 * software is disaggeegating management

+  - how do companies decide?
+    robotics useful
+    simple terms - OODA loop
+    observe is perception - collection of data orient is collating data into a model that is an effective representation of reality
+    decide is choices based on model, model predictions plus politics Act is chnage the code and release

+    how does this help us - it goves model for how programmable company can work - we are seeing software eat the world at the observe stage - but rarely do we see a whole org model that is ontegrated into thise

+    AI is sorta hoped / worried it will do this second stage (and DAnd A) but explicitly calling itnout its clear one can easily domit but it challenges the existence of feudal mgmt elite that "understands" the company

+    cf VAR - "get me one single number to judge company bu" ok but once we do, anyone can judge it - that model is built it is available

+    counterpojt - there are too mmay variables we have to do this by feel yeah bollocks

   - THoery of firm / how organisations will change
   - Coders are the new managers, CPUs are the new workers (as almost every job has co-pilot or enabled by software / robot / machine)